 Chislic is a fancy way of saying "meat on the stick," and it has been enjoyed by South Dakota bar-goers for years.
 Usually made of beef, lamb, or venison, chislic is usually served kebab style with peppers and onions.
 So, next time you're in a bar in South Dakota and are craving some meat, opt for grass-fed beef to reap the muscle-building benefits.

-Vermont: Apple Pie
+VERMONT: Apple Pie

-Ah, Washington, home of the two S’s: Starbucks and Salmon.
-That's right, you can find the freshest batch of this fatty fish in the “Evergreen State.”
-Wild salmon is rich in healthy fats and omega-3s, but our advice to always choose the wild, no matter what.
+Ah, Washington, home of the two s's: Starbucks and Salmon.
+That's right: You can find the freshest batch of this fatty fish in the Evergreen State.
+Wild salmon is rich in healthy fats and omega-3s, and our advice to choose the wild salmon every time.

-West Virginia: Pepperoni Rolls
+WEST VIRGINIA: Pepperoni Rolls

 Wisconsin: Beer Brats